The Belmont Historical Society offers a diverse set of activities:

 - Scholarship.
 Each year the Society awards a scholarship to a graduating senior from Belmont High School.
 To learn more about this scholarship and to see a list of the past recipients, click here.

-- Preservation Award.
+- Historic Preservation Award.
 Each year the Society presents an award (the Belmont Historical Society David R. Johnson Preservation Award, named after a long-time member and officer of the Society) to one or more individuals or organizations that have made a notable contribution to preserving structures or land in the town.
-The nomination process for the 2015 awards is now open — click here for details about the award program, a list of previous winners, and the application form for 2015 awards.
+The nomination process for the 2018 awards is now open — click here for details about the award program, a list of previous winners, and the application form for 2018 awards.